 Buckle in, I’ll explain.

-Louis CK says that around 2 minutes and 15 seconds in.
-Then he drives it home around 3:55 with this anecdote:
+Louis CK says that, then he drives it home with this anecdote:

 I was on an airplane and there was internet – high speed internet – on the airplane.
 That’s the newest thing that I know exists.
 And I’m sitting on the plane and they go, “Open up your laptops.
 You can go on the internet.”